windmill-labs/windmilldocs/docs/reference.md

 ### Versioning

-Scripts when created can have a parent script identified by its **hash**.
+Scripts, when created, can have a parent script identified by its **hash**.
 Indeed, scripts are never overwritten, they are instead subsumed by a child script which corresponds to the new version of the parent script.
-This guarantees traceability of every actions done on the platform, including editing scripts.
+This guarantees traceability of every action done on the platform, including editing scripts.
 It also enables versioning.
 Versioning is a good practice from software engineering which everyone familiar with git already knows.
 Windmill versioning is a **simplified git** and makes two main simplifying assumptions: